-Net income per share is computed in accordance with ASC 260, Earnings per Share.
 Basic net income per share is based upon the weighted average number of common shares outstanding during the period.
 Diluted net income per share is based upon the weighted average number of common shares outstanding and dilutive common stock equivalents outstanding during the period.
 Common stock equivalents consist of incremental common shares issuable upon the exercise of stock options, release (vesting) of restricted stock units and awards, and the conversion of Series A Preferred Stock into common stock and are calculated under the treasury stock method.
-Common stock equivalent shares from unexercised stock options, unvested restricted stock units and awards and the conversion of Series A Preferred Stock are excluded from the computation for periods in which the Company incurs a loss from continuing operations or if the exercise price of such options is greater than the average market price of the stock for the period as their effect is anti-dilutive.
-See Note 14 - Computation of Basic and Diluted Net Income (Loss) Per Common Share.
+Common stock equivalent shares from unexercised stock options, unvested restricted stock units and awards and the conversion of Series A Preferred Stock are excluded from the computation for periods in which we incur a net loss or if the exercise price of such options is greater than the average market price of our common stock for the period as their effect would be anti-dilutive.
+See Note 14 - Computation of Basic and Diluted Net Income Per Common Share.